 Top of the Rock in New York City is one of the city’s most instagrammable attractions, and for good reason.
-With spectacular views of the Empire State Building and New York City overall, it’s a must-see for anyone wanting to appreciate the grandeur of the Big Apple.
+With spectacular views of the Empire State Building and New York City’s skyline, it’s a must-see for anyone wanting to appreciate the grandeur of the Big Apple.

 Most people visit the Rockefeller Center’s observation deck in hopes of capturing the perfect sunset, but the truth is there is no bad time to go.
 In my case, I went on a Saturday afternoon and found it was nearly empty around 3pm, with enough light that the city could be seen for miles.